-WHFd Waste Heat Factor for Demand; represents the increased savings due to reduced waste heat from motors that must be rejected by the refrigeration equipment. assume 1.38 for cooler and 1.76 for freezer applications.1053 CF = Summer Peak Coincidence Factor. = If site specific CFs are unkown, use 0.26.
-1054
+WHFd = Waste Heat Factor for Demand; represents the increased savings

+CF = Summer Peak Coincidence Factor.

+= If site specific CFs are unkown, use 0.26.
+1093

-1049 Cadmus.
+1088 Cadmus.
 2015.
 Commercial Refrigeration Loadshape Project.
 Lexington, MA.

-1054 Ibid.
+1093 Ibid.
 Coincidence factors developed by dividing the PJM Peak Savings for EF Motors and Controls from Table 47 of the referenced report by the product of the average baseline motor wattage per rated horsepower (0.758 kW/hp for ECM and 2.088 kW/hp for SP) and the Waste Heat Factor for Demand.

-The incremental capital cost is \$532 for multispeed controls1055.
+The incremental capital cost is \$532 for multispeed controls 1094.
 Value includes labor costs.

-The actual measure installation cost for ON/OFF controls should be used (including materials and labor)1056.
+The actual measure installation cost for ON/OFF controls should be used (including materials and labor)1095.

-1055 Navigant.
+1094 Navigant.
 2015.
 Incremental Cost Study Phase Four, Final Report.
 Burlington, MA.
-1056 Ibid.
+1095 Ibid.
 Navigant's research revealed that ON/OFF controls are typically only found in refrigeration management systems.
 These systems have capabilities beyond evaporator fan control, including controls for the compressor cycle, defrost cycle, door heaters, outdoor air economizer, and more.
 The cost of these systems is highly variable depending on capability and falls in the approximate range of \$500 - \$1,700.

-1057 Energy & Resource Solutions (ERS).
+1096 Energy & Resource Solutions (ERS).
 2005.
 Measure Life Study: prepared for The Massachusetts Joint Utilities.